IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS.md

 >If you are using a VPC based or a free ("Lite") Kubernetes Cluster on the IBM Cloud or another Cloud provider or something like Minikube, the following sections will **not** work!

-When you install Istio on a Kubernetes Cluster on IBM Cloud, the Istio Ingress is created with a Kubernetes service of type LoadBalancer and is assigned a "floating" IP address through which it can be reached on the public Internet.
+When you install Istio on a Kubernetes Cluster on IBM Cloud, the Istio Ingress is created with a Kubernetes service of type LoadBalancer -- this is called a Network Load Balancer or NLB on IBM Cloud.
+A "floating" IP address is assigned to it through which it can be reached on the public Internet.

 ![](../../images/Ingress-Loadbalancer.png)

-In this section we will assign a DNS name to this IP address so that the Istio Ingress can be accessed using a URL.
+In this section we will assign a subdomain DNS entry for this IP address so that the Istio Ingress can be accessed using a URL.

 ### Automated setup